Lyncs-API/lyncs.utils/README.md

 - `select_kwargs(fnc, *args, **kwargs)`: Calls fnc passing *args and ONLY the applicable **kwargs
 - `@spy`: Decorator that will log debug information when the function is called

+### Context Managers

+Functionalities using `contextmanager` by `contextlib` meant to be called within a with-statement.
+See `lyncs_utils.contextlib`.

+- `setting(obj, attr, value, default=None)`: Context manager that temporaly sets an attribute of an object.
+- `updating(obj, attr, value, default=None)`: Context manager that temporaly sets an item of an object.

 ### I/O

 Tools for I/O. See `lyncs_utils.io`.